Online and stochastic Douglas-Rachford splitting method for large scale machine learning: Online and stochastic Douglas-Rachford splitting method

 \subsection{Regret Analysis for oDRs}

 The goal of oDRs is to achieve low regret w.r.t. a static predictor on a sequence of functions

-Formally, at every round of the algorithm we make a prediction $x_t$ and then receive the function $f_t(x)=g_t (x) + h(x)$.
-We seek bounds on the standard regret in the online learning setting with respect to $x^*$, defined as
+According to Algotihtm~\ref{alg:online-prox-gradient-with-DRs}, formally, at every round of the algorithm we make a prediction $x_t$ and then receive the function $f_t(x)=g_t (x) + h(x)$.
+That is at round $t-1$, we obtain $x_{t}$ by solving the following problem:

-In batch optimization we set $f_t=f$ for all $t$ while in stochastic optimization we choose $t_t$ to be the average of some random subset of $\{f_1,...,f_T\}$.
+with only single DR iteration based on the warm start $x_{t-1}$.
+In batch optimization we set $f_t=f$ for all $t$ while in stochastic optimization we choose $f_t$ to be the average of some random subset of $\{f_1,...,f_T\}$.